Kkies/predicting_craiglist_car_prices/README.md

 ## Conclusion

-Based on our analysis we can conclude that most new and like-new cars tend to be more expensive, while cars with fair and salvage conditions tend to be much cheaper.
+Based on our analysis, we can conclude that most new and like-new cars tend to be more expensive, while cars with fair and salvage conditions tend to be much cheaper.
 The price depends on the age, odometer, and the type of vehicle.
 The highest correlation is between age and price.
 Planning strategically when a car is bought and sold makes it possible to lose as little money as possible.